dommarajunikhil26/Selenium_web_automation/README.md

 ### Running the Test Suite

-To run the complete regression test suite, use the following command from the project root directory: python -m unittest discover tests

-This command will discover and run all test cases in the `tests` directory.

 To run specific test classes or methods, you can use: pytest test_login_page.py pytest test_products_page.py

+To run all test classes and methods, you can use: pytest -s -v

 For more verbose output, add the `-v` flag: pytest test_login_page.py -v